Quantitative vs qualitative variables: Differences and applications in digital context

 "Quantitative data provides numerical insights that can be analyzed statistically, ensuring reliable and objective findings."

-While quantitative data is valuable on its own, it is often combined with qualitative data to provide a holistic view of a given situation or problem.
-These two types of data complement each other, providing a well-rounded perspective for more comprehensive analysis and decision-making.
+Even though quantitative data is useful on its own, it is frequently paired with qualitative data to present a comprehensive picture of a particular circumstance or issue.
+Together, these two forms of data offer a well-rounded viewpoint that facilitates more thorough analysis and decision-making.

 What is qualitative data?